Consumer electronics: Trends

+Business competition

+The consumer electronics industry faces consumers with unpredictable tastes on the demand side, supplier-related delays or disruptions on the supply side, and production challenges occurring in the process.
+The high rate of technology evolution or revolution requires large investments without any guarantee of profitable returns.
+As a result, the big players rely on global markets to achieve economies of scale.
+Even these companies sometimes have to cooperate with each other, for instance on standards, to reduce the risk of their investments.
+In supply chain management, there is much discussion on risks related to such aspects of supply chains as short product lifecycles, high competition combined with cooperation, and globalization.
+The consumer electronics industry is the very embodiment of these aspects of supply chain management and related risks.
+While some of the supply and demand related risks are similar to such industries as the toy industry, the consumer electronics industry faces additional risks due to its vertically integrated supply chains.
+There are also numerous supply-chain-wide contextual risks that cut across the supply chain especially impacting companies with global supply chains.
+These include cultural differences in multinational operations, environmental risk, regulations risk, and exchange rate risk across multiple countries.
+Whether or not demand is comparable across countries affects the extent of the gains from international integration.
+In addition, consumer preferences change over time to disturb existing patterns of behavior.
+A feature of some industries is that demand for variety increases as the market moves from first-time buying to replacement demand.
+A resource to further understand this idea of consumer preferences can be observed through Lizabeth Cohen's book titled, "A Consumers' Republic", "Only if we have large demands can we expect large production".

 Industries

 The electronics industry, especially consumer electronics, emerged in the 20th century and has become a global industry worth billions of dollars.
 Contemporary society uses all manner of electronic devices built-in automated or semi-automated factories operated by the industry.

 Manufacturing

-Most consumer electronics are built in China, due to maintenance cost, availability of materials, quality, and speed as opposed to other countries such as the United States.
-Cities such as Shenzhen have become important production centres for the industry, attracting many consumer electronics companies such as Apple Inc.
+Most consumer electronics are manufactured in China, due to maintenance cost, availability of materials, quality, and speed as opposed to other countries such as the United States.
+Cities such as Shenzhen and Dongguan have become important production centers for the industry, attracting many consumer electronics companies such as Apple Inc.

 Electronic component

 An electronic component is any essential discrete device or physical entity in an electronic system used to affect electrons or their associated fields.
 Electronic components are mostly industrial products, available in a singular form, and are not to be confused with electrical elements, conceptual abstractions representing idealized electronic components.

 Software development

 Consumer electronics such as personal computers use various types of software.
 Embedded software is used within some consumer electronics, such as mobile phones.
 This type of software may be embedded within the hardware of electronic devices.
 Some consumer electronics include software that is used on a personal computer in conjunction with electronic devices, such as camcorders and digital cameras, and third-party software for such devices also exists.